Solar Resource Loss¶

 # Getting target values from performance database

-# Getting witch target_pxx is used on the given period
+# Getting which target_pxx is used on the given period

 target_pxx = self._perfdb.kpis.energy.targets.get(